bris-sys-sec/labs/Labs/README.md

 -	A technical section, describing what you did and how/why it works.
 Imagine that you are writing for another student who has not taken this unit: they should be able, after reading your technical part, to both reproduce your attacks by following the steps you give and to have a basic understanding of what is happening.
--	A reflective section, in which you critically reflect on and discuss solutions relating to **one** of the vulnerabilities seen in the associated technical section.
+-	A reflective section, in which you critically reflect on and discuss solutions relating to **one** of the vulnerabilities seen in the associated technical section (there are two pieces of reflective work to submit, one for each lab).
 The reflective section require a significant amount of self-directed research to achieve a top grade.
 You will be expected to read through the academic literature and to produce a critical survey.
 You may want to refer to this [document](https://www.cl.cam.ac.uk/teaching/1112/R01/p83-keshav.pdf) as a guideline.

-The technical section account for 40% of your coursework grade, while the reflective section account for 60%.
+The technical section accounts for 40% of your coursework grade, while the reflective section accounts for 60%.

 # Submission rules